 A Pacific Northwest writer, speaker, and grief advocate, she currently runs Refuge In Grief, a hub of grief education and outreach, where she and her team lead people through some of the most devastating times of their lives.
 Together with her team, she facilitates a growing catalog of courses, events, and trainings to help grieving people, and those who wish to support them, learn the skills they need to carry pain that cannot be fixed.

-Megan has been featured widely in the media, including the New York Times, Bustle Magazine, National Public Radio, Radio Times, Huffington Post, Modern Loss, and Readers Digest, and in dozens of podcasts and radio appearances.
+Megan has been featured widely in the media, including the New York Times, Washington Post, Bustle Magazine, National Public Radio, GQ, Forbes, the Guardian, the Atlantic, and in dozens of podcasts and radio appearances.